-The incoming administration should encourage appointees and career staff to experiment with new processes and programs, and to accept the failure that inevitably accompanies innovative thinking.
-Successful leaders encourage risktaking and experimentation.
+New governors (and for that matter, all governors) should encourage appointees and career staff to experiment with new processes and programs, and to accept the failure that inevitably accompanies innovative thinking.
+Successful leaders encourage risk-taking and experimentation.
 The reaction to failed innovation should be supportive and ameliorative, not punitive.
+The new administration should establish a means for keeping